Should You Worry About Morning Sickness?

 There is a small chance you’ll have severe morning sickness

-Factors that may boost your risk for hyperemesis gravidarum include:
+Factors that may increase your risk for hyperemesis gravidarum include:

-“Hyperemesis gravidarum can impact daily function, impair one's ability to work, cause anxiety and, if left untreated, cause rare complications like fetal growth restriction, malnutrition, and esophageal tears, among other things,” Dr. Beard says.
+“Hyperemesis gravidarum can impact daily function, impair one's ability to work, cause anxiety and, if left untreated, cause rare complications like fetal growth restriction, malnutrition, and esophageal tears [damage to the pipe that carries food from your mouth to your stomach], among other things,” Dr. Beard says.

 If an HCP suspects hyperemesis, you may need lab testing to screen for causes of vomiting unrelated to pregnancy or to assess for complications of severe vomiting.
-In some cases, an ultrasound is suggested to check for multiples.
+In some cases, an ultrasound imaging test is suggested to check for more than one fetus.

 When to contact an HCP

-Usually, morning sickness shouldn’t affect your health or your baby’s.
-But if you have trouble eating or drinking fluids, that can affect your weight and your baby’s birth weight.
-In addition, elevated hormone levels associated with morning sickness or hyperemesis gravidarum can cause thyroid, liver, and fluid balance issues, and very rarely, injury to the esophagus.
+Usually, morning sickness shouldn’t affect your health or the health of your fetus.
+But if you have trouble eating or drinking fluids, that can affect your weight and the birth weight of your newborn.
+In addition, elevated hormone levels associated with morning sickness or hyperemesis gravidarum can cause issues that affect your thyroid, liver, or balance of fluids in your body.
+Very rarely, injury to the esophagus can happen.

 Get medical attention quickly if: